Tilting Point will spend $29 million to promote Disruptor Beam’s mobile game Star Trek: Timelines

 In an interview, Radoff said that Tilting Point will provide minimum guarantees for growth in users for Disruptor Beam’s game.
 That helps ensure that Disruptor Beam can keep on investing in its game and develop new ones as well.

-As part of the agreement, Tilting Point will also co-fund the development of a new licensed collectible character RPG built on the same successful game engine that drives exceptionally high retention and revenue-per-user for Star Trek Timelines.
+As part of the agreement, Tilting Point will also co-fund the development of a new licensed collectible character RPG built on the same successful game engine that drives exceptionally high retention and revenue-per-user for Star Trek: Timelines.
 Tilting Point will publish the to-be-announced game, with Disruptor Beam providing development, ongoing liveops, and support.

 “Time and again, Disruptor Beam has proven they can transform cherished entertainment properties into truly top-notch character collection RPGs,” said Kevin Segalla, CEO of Tilting Point, in a statement.
 “We are excited to deepen our relationship by bringing the full weight of our publishing and marketing expertise to Star Trek Timelines, and of course, we are thrilled to take the next step — developing a brand-new game together.”